JM-Yamajo/MobileRobotics/README.md

 # Mobile Robot Path Planning Simulations

-This repository contains MATLAB codes demonstrating basic simulations for path planning and control of mobile robots.
-It focuses on trajectory parametrization, simple LIDAR usage, coordinate mapping, and PID controller design for positioning.

-## Overview

-This project aims to provide foundational examples of path planning and control techniques for mobile robots.
-It includes simple implementations and simulations that are suitable for educational purposes and initial prototyping.
+This project aims to provide foundational examples of mobile robot path planning and control techniques.
+It includes simple implementations and simulations suitable for educational purposes and initial prototyping.

 ## Contents